teejaydub/grids/README.md

 Command-line arguments are listed in the `--help` text.
 They include specifying one of the following actions:

-* Solve the puzzle completely, and output all solutions

 * Find a single solution for the puzzle, and output it

 * Find a single solution for the puzzle, then back up the search tree as far